Noticed Something Unusual? Don’t Guess in the Dark.

 – Short Course: Administered during an active outbreak.

-– Long-term Suppression: Recommended for individuals with frequent recurrences.
+– Long-term Suppression: Recommended for individuals with frequent recurres.

 – Avoid skin-to-skin contact during an active outbreak.